 The stunning Middle Fork of the Flathead River, which forms Glacier’s southwestern border, is the perfect family introduction to rafting.
 You’ve got options.

 If your kids are ages 3 and up, definitely check out our Scenic Float rafting trip.
 You’ll relax on this peaceful stretch of river with our kid loving, interpretive river guides.
 These scenic floats in Glacier are typically on a relaxed current with little to no splash, and no paddling.
 You’ll be amazed at how even the most jaded teenagers can get into looking for eagles, deer, and moose.
 On hot days, you and your kids can jump in the river to take a swim, and your guide will pull you back in the boat.
 Way better than any pool, and memories your kids will keep forever!

-Whitewater rafting on the Middle Fork Flathead offers super fun — NOT super scary, this is not West Virginia! — rapids.
+Whitewater rafting on the Middle Fork Flathead offers super fun — NOT super scary — rapids.
 Usually, these are class II and III.
 Our river is not dammed, so its levels will fluctuate with spring runoff.
-Usually by the end of June, the river levels are falling.
-Typically, a minimum age of 5 and a minimum weight of 50 pounds is the norm for our whitewater trips.
+Usually by mid-July, the river levels are falling.
+A minimum age of 5 and a minimum weight of 50 pounds is the norm for our whitewater trips.
 Helmets and lifejackets are always required, and wetsuits and splash gear is always available at no charge.

 Pro tip: we offer 2 day overnight rafting adventures that are perfect for families.
 What kid doesn’t love sitting by a campfire, picking out the constellations in Montana’s star studded skies?
 What adult doesn’t, for that matter?
 Overnight rafting is our favorite family bonding adventure.